codingwithchad/webdev_lessons/lesson1.md

 ## Lesson 1

-### Review Basic HTML and HTML 5.
+### Review Homework; Basic HTML and HTML 5 lessons 1 - 14
     - Were all the lessons completed?
     - Was there too much, not enough?
     - Any questions

+### Brief lesson on git
+#### Why do we use git?
+    - Git is a collaberation tool, it will help us look at and work on code together.
+    - Git is a professional tool, used by software engineers in the industry.
+### Git Commands
+    - add a .gitignore
+    - git add .
+    - git commit -m "message"
+    - git push

+### Homework Lessons
+    - Basic HTML and HTML 5 lessons 15 to 28
+    - complete lessons 1 to 14

-### Build a simple HTML page
+### Homework assignment.
+First HTML page
-Build a simple html page using VS code.
+Build an html only webpage using VS code with what you learned.
+Add it to your git repository (I will walk through doing this the first time)
     - Must include a `<head>` and `<body>` tags.
     - Must include a header `<h1>`
     ` Must seperate sections in `<div>` tags